12-Step Programs: 12 Steps to Recovery from Addiction

 Residential Rehabilitation

-Residential treatment programs, sometimes referred to as inpatient treatment programs, provide the highest level of rehab services for individuals suffering from alcohol addiction.
-Residential programs are offered at professional rehab facilities, providing an alcohol-free environment that eliminates any potential triggers and temptations to drink.
-Programs usually start with medically managed detox and require individuals to live on site for the duration of the program.
-Residential rehab may include medical care, mental health services, administration of medications, group and individual counseling, behavioral therapy, experiential workshops, and wellness and fitness activities.
+Residential treatment programs, sometimes referred to as inpatient treatment programs, provide the highest level of rehab services for individuals suffering from alcohol or drug addiction.
+Residential programs are offered at professional rehab facilities, providing a safe, substance-free environment free from triggers where individuals can focus completely on their recovery.
+Programs often start with medically managed detox and require individuals to live on-site for the duration of the program.
+Residential rehab may include medical care, mental health services, administration of medications, group and individual counseling, behavioral therapy, experiential workshops, mutual-help groups, and wellness and fitness activities.

 Outpatient Rehabilitation